The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The final certainty concerns those who are to benefit from the trust property.
 The beneficiaries must be identified or be defined so that they can be ascertained with certainty.
 See below.

-Trustees hold and manage the trust property in accordance with the terms of the trust which, ideally, are set out
+Trustees hold and manage the trust property in accordance with the terms of the trust which, ideally, are

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.